galaxy-iuc/standards/docs/best_practices/tool_xml.rst

   `macro token <https://planemo.readthedocs.io/en/latest/writing_advanced.html#macro-tokens>`__,
   which you can also re-use in the corresponding ``<requirement>`` element;
 - define a ``@GALAXY_VERSION@`` macro token.
 This should be set to:

-  - 0 for the first wrapper release of each version of the underlying tool
+  - 0 for the first wrapper release of each version of the underlying tool.
   - an integer number to be increased by 1 whenever you update the wrapper without changing the underlying `@TOOL_VERSION@`.
 - set the tool ``version`` attribute to ``@TOOL_VERSION@+galaxy@GALAXY_VERSION@``.